Set yourself apart from the rest of the pack.

 Call today to discuss how we can set you apart — (208) 329-8992

 Your professional portrait is your introduction and first impression for a lot of opportunities.
 Whether it's a new job, landing a big contract, being invited to an audition, or simply connecting with people on social media, or meeting someone through online dating.
 And while headshots are primarily a head-and-shoulders image, there's always the approach of a branding portrait which highlights a little more and allows for more variety in poses, locations, and lighting.

 The most aggravating part of getting your picture taken is not really knowing how you look in the picture.
 Sure, you’ve may have had one done before and looked at the back of the photographer’s camera to see the image on that little screen.

-I remove this unknown element out of the process.
+I remove this unknown element from the process.
 Whether we're doing the session in the studio, or on location, we'll end up reviewing the images on a projection screen and narrowing them down to your absolute favorites.

-Professional branding portrait sessions start at $350 which includes the initial consultation, planning, wardrobe assistance, the photography session, and two image files.
+Professional branding portrait sessions start at $400 which includes the initial consultation, planning, wardrobe assistance, the photography session, and one image file.